Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: conclusion

 \section{conclusion}

-This paper presents an empirical study on the current practices and needs of testing autonomous driving systems in the industry.
-Through an interview study and a large-scale survey, we identified eight common practices and four common needs of industrial practitioners.
-These findings provide a deep understanding about how industrial practitioners test autonomous driving systems in practice and what kinds of tool support they find helpful.
+This paper presents an empirical study on the current practices and needs of testing autonomous driving systems.
+Through an interview study and a large-scale survey, we identified seven common practices and four common needs of ADS practitioners.
+These findings provide a deep understanding about how ADS practitioners test autonomous driving systems in practice and what kinds of tool support they find helpful.
 Furthermore, we did a literature review of related ADS testing research from the SE community and assessed to what extent existing work can address those industrial needs.
 We found that, though one need, {\em identifying possible corner cases and unexpected driving scenarios}, is widely investigated by the SE community, the other three needs are under-investigated.
-Furthermore, most existing work is evaluated on end-to-end driving models, while multi-module driving systems are widely adopted in the industry.
-Based these gaps between industry and academia, we proposed four future directions to build better tool support for testing autonomous driving systems.
+Furthermore, most existing work is designed for end-to-end driving models, while multi-module driving systems are widely adopted nowadays.
+Based on these gaps, we proposed four future directions to build better tool support for testing autonomous driving systems.
 We believe there are many research opportunities for SE researchers and therefore call for more attention and effort towards these future directions.